sooriyaarachchi/pybites.github.io-src/content/kindle-notes.md

 -- Bob

-[1] Generators save memory by not materializing the the values of an iterable in memory = better performance.
-Here we don't really need that, yet I stil find the yield vs building and returning a local list more elegant.
-It's also shorter.
+[1] Generators save memory by not materializing the values of an iterable in memory = better performance.
+Here we don't really need that, yet I stil find the yield syntax more elegant (it's shorter) than building and returning a local collection (list).